0rbiidev/flotise/README.md

 The benefit of this system over virtual desktops is the ability to arrange these collections of applications in a similar way to a multi-monitor setup.

+## User guide

+New opened applications will be placed in the focused frame.
+If the desktop is focused, the application will be opened in a new frame.

+- Alt + F4: Close window
+- Alt + Left Click: Move frame
+- Alt + Right Click: Resize frame
+- Alt + Escape: Focus desktop

 ## Dependencies

 ### Build